 Prof held my hand through my suffering.
 I am still grateful.
 I remember one of our final meetings where we were deciding whether to investigate a marginally significant 3-way interaction effect.
 She took 30 minutes to illustrate in detail what tests I would be expected to run.
 At the end of it she looked at my face of despair, deadpan, and we collectively decided we would be strict about the cut-off p value after all.

 Not only do you get to improve your knowledge relating to your topic, your report writing skills will be sharpened too (I sound like an advertisement – I should be paid for this LOL).
 Remember those academic writing modules that we were made to take?
 I hope you paid attention, because those actually come into good use here.
 You’re given only 12 pages so every sentence counts.
 At least, my Prof was exacting in her expectations that there were no loose ends and all threads were tied up neatly.
 While my end-product was by no means spectacular or perfect, I attribute its relatively decent quality to her attention to detail.
-(You can read my final report here).
+(Check out my final report here).
 In short, if you want to create something you’ll be proud of, set standards for yourself and be sure to communicate your expectations with your supervisor.

 Other notable events

 There are some events that I did not cover above.
 I probably don’t remember all of them but here are a few major ones to look out for.

 ICUR-URECA (International Conference of Undergraduate Research).
 Optional.
 You get to watch the presentations from the best of the previous batch of NTU-URECA students, as well as students from other universities.
 It was intriguing enough for me, though it did not inspire any ideas on my part.
 If your project is eventually good enough, you may be selected to participate yourself.
 (2021 update: I submitted my FYP-URECA project to this conference, and was waitlisted.
 HAHAHAHAHHAHAHAHHA)